Diante830/Assignment-3-Profile-Page-Store/README.md

 - **Product Details**: Each product will have a dedicated page showing detailed images, descriptions, prices, and size options.
 - **Cart System**: A simple, demonstration-only cart feature where users can add products to their cart.
 - **Responsive Design**: The page will adapt to different screen sizes, ensuring a seamless experience on both desktop and mobile devices.

+## Setup and Installation

+To get the project up and running locally, follow these steps:

+### Prerequisites
+Ensure you have the following installed:

+- React js
+- bootstrap

+### 1. Clone the Repository
+First, clone the repository to your local machine:

+### How to Use This:

+1. **Create a new file** called `README.md` in the root of your GitHub repository if it doesn't exist already.
+2. **Copy and paste** the above Markdown code into the `README.md` file.
+3. **Commit and push** this file to your GitHub repository.

+This will provide all necessary details, including setup instructions and project information, in your GitHub repository's README file.

 ## **About Me**